 It’s the start of a new week, the sun is shining and spring is finally in the air.
 Our weeks are looking different these days but we are settling into a quarantine routine at home.
 Even though we’re spending the bulk of our time indoors, the days are still moving at a steady pace, which gives us hope for a light at the end of this pandemic tunnel.
 Our family was hit with harsh news regarding Covid_19 last week and since baking is my therapy, getting back to the kitchen to help my girls make a new treat was exactly what I needed.
-My girls wanted to make coconut macaroons, with Easter and pantry ingredients in mind.
+My girls wanted to make chewy coconut macaroons, with Easter and pantry ingredients in mind.
 I chuckled at the idea because of the hilarious meme out there comparing coconut macaroons to french macarons.
-It’s no surprise how much I love french macarons, but it turns out coconut macarons, although very different, aren’t so bad after-all!
-In fact they’re surprisingly soft, chewy, delicately sweet and even simple to make!
+It’s no surprise how much I love french macarons, but it turns out coconut macarons, although very different, are pretty good too!
+In fact they’re surprisingly soft, chewy, delicately sweet and very simple to make!

 If you’re in need of some baking therapy this week, check out my girl’s easy coconut macaron recipe below!

 CHEWY COCONUT MACAROONS

 Lightly sweetened chewy coconut macaroons, baked to perfection then dipped and drizzled in dark chocolate and a sprinkle of kosher salt.
 Perfect for upcoming Easter, also dairy & gluten free.

 These easy coconut macaroons are moist in the center with lightly toasted coconutty edges.
 While delicious straight from the oven, dipping and/or drizzling the yummy coconut cookies in dark chocolate will take them to the next level!
 Chocolate and coconut are a classic combination with a sprinkle of salt to tie the flavors together!

 HOW TO MAKE COCONUT MACAROONS

 COCONUT MACAROON INGREDIENTS